Syphilis Facts

 What is Syphilis?

-Syphilis is a sexually transmitted disease (STD) spread by direct contact during vaginal, anal or oral sex.
+Syphilis is a sexually transmitted infection (STI) spread by direct contact during vaginal, anal or oral sex.
 If left untreated, it can cause brain, nerve and tissue damage, and death.
-Anyone can get syphilis, but in Denver it most common among men who are having sex with men.
-Here are some quick facts about syphilis in Denver:

 Syphilis Is Up!